avuzikov/fullstack-solo-adp/README.md

 # Microservices Authentication and Data Management System

-This project demonstrates a microservices architecture with two services: an authentication service and a data management service.
-The system is designed to provide secure user authentication and manage customer data.
+This project demonstrates a microservices architecture with three services: an authentication service, a data management service, and a frontend service.
+The system is designed to provide secure user authentication, manage customer data, and offer a user-friendly interface.

 ## Project Structure